opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 .. tip:: **To select a model section:**

-    Choose the Skeleton tool (|skeleton|), set the mode to Animate, and click the section in the work area.
+    Choose the Skeleton tool (|skeleton|), set the mode to Animate, and click the section in the viewer.

 .. tip:: **To rotate the selected section:**

-    Click and drag anywhere in the work area.
+    Click and drag anywhere in the viewer.

 .. tip:: **To move the selected section:**